The 2021 Alice Award Short List Announced

 The $25,000 Alice Award will be announced on Thursday, September 9 on the Furthermore website.
 The Alice Award is being presented in a program at the Strand Bookstore, Monday, October 25 from 6:30 to 8:30 pm.
 The presentation of the awards will be streamed through the Strand Bookstore.

-Furthermore received over 120 submissions for the 2020 Alice, including books that have received funding from Furthermore and are automatically considered for the Award.
+Furthermore received a high number of submissions for the 2021 Alice, including books that have received funding from Furthermore and are automatically considered for the Award.
 The books receiving awards meet the criteria of the Alice as being “well-made illustrated books, that afford a special sense of intimacy.”
-Since the Alice was founded over $255,000 has been distributed to institutions in support of illustrated publications.
+When the awards are presented this year, $295,000 will have been given to institutions in support of illustrated publication.

 2020 ALICE JURY:

 R.O.
 Blechman, Illustrator

 Teresa Carbone, Program Director for American Art, Henry Luce Foundation

 David R. Godine, Publisher

 William P. Kelly, Andrew W. Mellow Director of the Research Libraries, New York Public Library

 Pauline Willis, Director and CEO, American Federation of Arts

 Chair: Jock Reynolds, Former Director, Yale University Art Gallery